gitlabhq/gitlabhq/doc/project_services/jira.md

 ---

-In the following screenshot you can see how the link references to the JIRA issue look like.
+In the following screenshot you can see what the link references to the JIRA issue look like.

 ![JIRA - submit a GitLab merge request](img/jira_submit_gitlab_merge_request.png)